Pelegodi/Pelegodi/README.md

 - 🕷 Hi, I’m @Pelegodi
-- 🕸 I’m currently learning "Cyber security"
+- 🕸 I’m currently Working in "One Taldor" as a Back Office & Technical Support Assistant
 - 🕷 I’m looking to Collaborate on compelling and crucial endeavors
-- 🕸 How to reach me "odipeleg9@gmail.com"
+- 🕸 How to reach me 24\7: "odipeleg9@gmail.com"
 - 🕷 One fact about me: I am a big fan of soccer-Visca Barca